Brief Biography: Christian and Roderick Bajada started practising 'Ju-

 One year later, after a tough mat grading, the brothers were awarded Shodan in Myo Shin Ryu Jujutsu and shortly after, they were thoroughly examined and accepted as official members of the Dai Nippon Butoku Kai of Japan, the oldest and premier Martial Arts Virtues Society that advocates the mission of nobility, greater commitment for excellence and promotion of Classical Martial Virtues.
-They became official Yudansha, certified by Tesshin Hamada Hanshi chair of the International Division and the Sosai, his Royal Highness Prince Hagashi Fushimi Jigo the Chief Abbot of Shorenin Temple (one of the five monzeki imperial temples and where the Headquarters of Dai Nippon Butoku Kai is located).
+They became official Yudansha, certified by Tesshin Hamada Hanshi chair of the International Division and the Sosai, his Royal Highness Prince Hagashi Fushimi Jigo the Chief Abbot of Shorenin Temple (one of the five monzeki imperial temples where the headquarters of Dai Nippon Butoku Kai is located).
 He is a brother to late Empress Kotaigo of Emperor Hirohito of Japan, uncle to Emperor Akihito.
 The Jiushin Kan Dojo (formerly known as the Dragon's Den Dojo) became an official Dojo in the Maltese Islands for the Dai Nippon Butoku Kai.

 In 2002, the Bajada Brothers took part in the Dai Nippon Butoku Kai -